ilovepi/llvm-push-pr/USAGE.md

     c.
 Attempt to merge the pull request.
     d.
 If the merge is successful, it will rebase the local branch again and proceed to the next commit.

-If any rebase or merge fails, the script will abort and clean up after itself, leaving your repository in its original state.
+If any rebase or merge fails, the script will abort and clean up after itself, leaving your repository in the last good state.
+This means any commits that were successfully merged before the failure will remain merged, but temporary branches and other transient state will be removed.

 ## Cleanup Steps